PhD, Medieval Studies, University of Notre Dame

 Research Support Award, Office of the Vice-Chancellor of Research; University of Illinois (2012, 2010)

-Bonnie Mak is an associate professor at the University of Illinois, jointly appointed in the School of Information Sciences and the Program in Medieval Studies.
+Bonnie Mak is an associate professor in the School of Information Sciences and holds cross-appointments in History and Medieval Studies at the University of Illinois.
 She teaches courses in the history and future of the book, and offers doctoral seminars on authenticity, reading practices, and knowledge production.
 Her first book, How the Page Matters (2011), examines the interface of the page as it is developed across time, geographies, and technologies.
 A second book-length project, Confessions of a 21st-Century Memsahib, explores the historical circumstances that shape the digital materials with which scholarship is increasingly conducted, and thereby examines the notions of data and information in the humanities.